 Here’s my trusted recipe for papier-mâché, sometimes spelt paper mache, that I use for landscape building on my model train layouts, railways and wargaming boards.

-It’s simple to make, easy to work with, very strong and ideal base for painting, adding grass and buildings to.
+It’s simple to make, easy to work with, very strong and the ideal base for painting, adding grass and buildings to.

 Firstly, let me be clear about what I’m describing here.

 This recipe is for the quick and easy papier-mâché many of us played with when we were kids and which forms the basis for a huge number of landscapes and hills and elevated terrain on war gaming boards, model train and railway layouts and the odd Warhammer board.
 The one involving strips of newspaper.

 It’s not the papier-mâché paste used for more sophisticated scenery modelling and figure making, I’ll cover that another time.